MuruganArumugam/Sleepalert_Driver-Drowsiness-Detection-Android-Application/README.md

 Requirements :-

 Hardware

 • Android Device with minimum sdk 21

 • Mobile stand for vehicles

 Software

 • Android studio

 Steps to run the app are the following.

-• Zip file(sleepalert_final.zip) is uploaded.
-Download the zip file and extract it in some location
+1).
+Zip file(sleepalert_final.zip) is uploaded.
+Download the zip file and extract it in some location.

-• Open android studio and choose "Open an existing Android Studio project" option
+2).
+Open android studio and choose "Open an existing Android Studio project" option.

-• Then specify the extracted zip file location and click on it
+3).
+Then specify the extracted zip file location and click on it.

-• It will take some time for the gradle to build
+4).
+It will take some time for the gradle to build.

-• Once gradle build is finished, connect your android device through usb and choose your device name ( make sure you have enabled the developer options in your mobile )
+5).
+Once gradle build is finished, connect your android device through usb and choose your device name (make sure you have enabled the developer options in your mobile).

-• Click run icon
+6).
+Click run icon.

-• Now the application will run in your android device
+7).
+Now the application will run in your android device.